meandor/transporter/README.md

 > -- Geordi La Forge, 2369 ("Realm of Fear"), Star Trek

 In other words it exports data to other locations.
 It can be used to export data to APIs.
-It accepts incoming data via REST.

 ![Transporter Image](http://www.startrek.com/uploads/assets/articles/transporter-1.jpg)

-## Configuring

-To change configs like the port the HTTP server is listening to and similar, change the `application.conf` file.

 ## Testing
 Execute the tests with gradle: